FREE Online Magazine

 To help you find the very best, established and recommended sword sellers I've put together a comprehensive:

-This directory is based on my own personal experiences, a lot of reasearch and feedback from the Sword Buying Community in general.
+This directory is based on my own personal experiences plus a lot of research and feedback from the Sword Buying Community in general.
 So check it out - it can save you a whole lot of time, money and heartache...

 If you're not just looking for a decorative sword to hang on the wall, all of this info might at first seem a bit overwhelming...

-For discussions and information on sub US$300 swords, check out the SBG Sword Forum
+And if you are feeling social, for discussions and information on real swords, check out the SBG Sword Forum